OI-wiki/i18n/README.md

 Right now, the content of **OI Wiki** still has many imperfections, the coverage of knowledge points is not comprehensive enough, and there are some pages whose quality needs to be modified.
 The **OI Wiki** team and the contributing friends are actively improving these content.

-For the content to be improved above, please refer to [Issues](https://github.com/OI-wiki/OI-wiki/issues) and [Iteration Plan](https://github.com) of **OI Wiki** /OI-wiki/OI-wiki/labels/Iteration%20Plan%20%2F%20%E8%BF%AD%E4%BB%A3%E8%AE%A1%E5%88%92).
+For the content to be improved, please refer to [Issues](https://github.com/OI-wiki/OI-wiki/issues) and [Iteration Plan](https://github.com/OI-wiki/OI-wiki/labels/Iteration%20Plan%20%2F%20%E8%BF%AD%E4%BB%A3%E8%AE%A1%E5%88%92) of **OI Wiki**.

 At the same time, **OI Wiki** originates from the community, advocating the **intellectual freedom**, and will never be commercialized in the future.
 We will always maintain its independent and freedom.